arokem/motion_th/README.md

 ## Dependencies

-The software requires
+The software requires Matlab and the [The Psychtoolbox](http://www.psychtoolbox.org/HomePage)

 ## License:

-This software is licensed under the [Creative Commons Attribution 3.0 Unported](http://http://creativecommons.org/licenses/by/3.0/).
+This software is licensed under the [Creative Commons Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/).
 You may use the software for your own purposes, but please don't forget to cite our work (below).

 ## References: